hock/SupplyStudiesSyllabus/syllabus.markdown

 Migration and Mobility
 ----------------------
+>*	Anja Kanngieser, "Tracking and Tracing: Geographies of Logistical Governance and Labouring Bodies," _Environment and Planning D: Society and Space_ 31, no. 4 (August 2013): 594-610.
 >*  Hairong Yan, _New Masters, New Servants: Migration, Development, and Women Workers in China_ (Durham: Duke University Press, 2008).
 >*  T. J. Demos, _The Migrant Image: The Art and Politics of Documentary during Global Crisis_ (Durham: Duke University Press, 2013). // [via](https://twitter.com/immanenceftw).
 >*  Kwame Appiah, "[The Case for Contamination](http://www.nytimes.com/2006/01/01/magazine/01cosmopolitan.html)," _New York Times Magazine_ (January 1, 2006).